EndGameStudio/www.juanorozco.com/content/blog/2009/2009-03-26-my-diy-iphone-digital-photo-frame.md

 ---
-title: My DIY iPhone Digital Photo Frame
-author: "Juan Orozco"

-type: post
-date: 2009-03-26T21:03:36+00:00
-url: /2009/03/26/my-diy-iphone-digital-photo-frame/
 aktt_tweeted:
 - 1
+aliases:
+- /2009/03/26/my-diy-iphone-digital-photo-frame/
+author: Juan Orozco
 categories:
 - Uncategorized
+date: 2009-03-26 21:03:36
+slug: my-diy-iphone-digital-photo-frame
 tags:
 - digital photo frame
 - iphone
 - photography
 - project
+title: My DIY iPhone Digital Photo Frame
+type: post
 ---

 I like digital photo frames, especially the DIY bunch.
 Why buy one when you can make one way cooler - on the cheap?

 I am still working on turning my old iBook into one, but with my limited experience of Linux and it's command line interface, it's taking longer than I thought.